robin-raymond/zax.io/basics.md

 Zax allows operators and expressions to become aliased into keywords using the declaration `alias operator keyword`.
 This allows natural language keywords to be applied to operators should a natural language alternative to the operator be desirable.
 Whenever the aliased keyword is seen, the operator is automatically substituted.

-Aliased operators and expressions must be declared prior to usage.
+Aliased operators and expressions must be declared prior to usage and they are scoped to the module (unless exported).
 Attempting to use an aliased operator prior to declaration will cause the compiler to treat the operator as a symbolic name instead of its replacement alias.

 A small caveat: comments are not operators and cannot be aliased.
 The compiler treats comments as a first pass filtering of text meant for humans and they are not treated as part of the language (even where a compiler might capture the comments for documentation purposes).